 - A copy of your main story to the folder IS main story final

-Additionally, you should enter all the URLs requested in this spreadsheet.
-This is how we will access your IS site, so please be sure to share your TA, firstname.lastname@example.org and email@example.com if your site is not public (and it shouldn’t be public unless you told your sources it would be published online).
+Additionally, you should enter all the URLs requested in the final spreadsheet.
+This is how we will access your IS site, so please be sure to share your site with your TA, instructor and Lead TA (all at their @wisc.edu address) if your site is not public (and it shouldn’t be public unless you told your sources it would be published online).